redtide/artist/docs/setup.md

 ### CMake

-Make sure you have [CMake](https://cmake.org/) 3.7.2 or higher.
+Make sure you have [CMake] 3.7.2 or higher.
 Follow the installation procedure for your platform, or follow the instructions below for specific environments.

 -------------------------------------------------------------------------------

 ## MacOS

-### **Optional**.
-If the desired backend is Skia, using the cmake option `-DARTIST_SKIA=ON`, install required libraries using [Homebrew](https://brew.sh/):
+**Optional**: If the desired backend is Skia, using the cmake option `-DARTIST_SKIA=ON`, install required libraries using [Homebrew]:

 ```
 brew install fontconfig